-[0051] FIGS. 1A-1U illustrate schematic views of an example system 100 of a power conversion network that includes waste heat sources associated with a medium crude oil semi-conversion refining-petrochemicals plant.
-In this example system 100, a mini-power plant synthesis uses an ORC system having a hot water (or other heating fluid) and isobutane system infrastructure, to generate power from specific portions of a crude oil refining-petrochemical sitewide low-low grade waste heat sources, including hydrocracking-diesel hydrotreating, aromatics, CCR and Naphtha hydrotreating plants.
+[0051] FIGS. 1A-1R illustrate schematic views of an example system 100 of a power conversion network that includes waste heat sources associated with a diesel hydrotreating-hydrocracking plant and an atmospheric distillation-Naphtha hydrotreating-aromatics plant.
+In this example system 100, a mini-power plant synthesis uses two independent circuits of ORC systems, sharing hot water (or other heating fluid) and isobutane systems infrastructure, to generate power from specific portions of a crude oil refining-petrochemical site-wide low-low grade waste heat sources, including hydrocracking-diesel, hydrotreating, and aromatics-atmospheric distillation-Naphtha hydrotreating plants.
 In some aspects, the system 100 can be implemented in one or more steps, where each phase can be separately implemented without hindering future steps to implement the system 100.
 In some aspects, a minimum approach temperature across a heat exchanger used to transfer heat from a heat source to a working fluid (for example, water) can be as low as 3° C. or may be higher.
 Higher minimum approach temperatures can be used in the beginning of the phases at the expense of less waste heat recovery and power generation, while reasonable power generation economics of scale designs are still attractive in the level of tens of megawatts of power generation.

 [0052] In some aspects of system 100, optimized efficiency is realized upon using a minimum approach temperature recommended for the specific heat source streams used in the system design.
 In such example situations, optimized power generation can be realized without re-changing the initial topology or the sub-set of low grade waste heat streams selected/utilized from the whole crude oil refiningpetrochemical complex utilized in an initial phase.
 System 100 and its related process scheme can be implemented for safety and operability through two ORC systems using one or more buffer streams such as hot oil or high pressure hot water systems or a mix of specified connections among buffer systems.
-The low-low grade waste-heat-to-powerconversion (for example, lower than the low grade waste heat temperature defined by DOE as 232° C.) may be implemented using an ORC system using isobutane as an organic fluid at specific operating conditions.
+The low-low grade waste-heat-to-powerconversion (for example, lower than the low grade waste heat temperature defined by DOE as 232° C.) may be implemented using one or more ORC systems using isobutane as an organic fluid at specific operating conditions using two buffer systems shared by the two systems of power generation but can be working independently too.
+In some aspects of system 100, one of the two ORC systems has only an evaporator while the other ORC system has an evaporator and pre-heater.

-[0053] System 100 may not change with future changes inside individual hydrocracking-diesel hydrotreating, aromatics, CCR and Naphtha hydrotreating plants to enhance energy efficiency and system 100 may not need to be changed upon improvements in plant waste heat recovery practices, such as heat integration among hot and cold streams.
+[0053] System 100 may not change with future changes inside individual hydrocracking-diesel, hydrotreating, and aromatics-atmospheric distillation-Naphtha hydrotreating plants to enhance energy efficiency and system 100 may not need to be changed upon improvements in plant waste heat recovery practices, such as heat integration among hot and cold streams.
 System 100 may use "low-low" grade waste heat, below 160° C. available in heat sources in the medium level crude oil semi-conversion refining facilities and aromatics complex.